 IPFA's critical infrastructure and utilities practice enables vital infrastructure services and also covers all links in the value chain for utilities, from extraction through to processing, storage, generation, transmission, distribution, export, consumption, waste and recycling.

-IPFA's team of critical infrastructure and utilities experts appreciates the importance of our water resources and changing nature of our energy markets – which are undergoing a transition as new technologies, such as renewable generation and storage technologies like batteries emerge, older generation exits the system, and supply and demand issues impact on system reliability and costs.
+IPFA's team of critical infrastructure and utilities experts appreciates the importance of our utilities and changing nature of our energy markets – which are undergoing a transition as new technologies, such as renewable generation and storage technologies like batteries emerge, older generation exits the system, and supply and demand issues impact on system reliability and costs.

-IPFA's team of City and Social experts recognises that, in an environment of growing populations, liveable cities are critical to Australians' wellbeing, as well as providing increased business, job and education opportunities and driving economic growth.
+IPFA's team of City and Social experts recognises that, in an environment of growing populations, liveable cities are critical to Australians' wellbeing, as well as providing increased business, employment and education opportunities and driving economic growth.

 We have advised on commercial arrangements to help shape cities and regenerate communities.
 We use our commercial acumen to better align infrastructure and land use planning decision making and drive better financial and social outcomes.
 We support the Australian Government to proactively use infrastructure to drive development outcomes – delivering infrastructure as cities grow not after.